xtuml/mc/doc/notes/51_fx_int.md

 1. Abstract
 ------------
 The model compiler has been extended by the customer.
-The archetypes used to build the mcmc executable have been affected.
+The archetypes used to build the mcmc executable have been changed.
 This means that mcmc cannot be used to speed up the translation.
 However, the models are so big that they do not translate without the use of mcmc.
 So, we must rebuild mcmc using the updated archetypes.